HyperCrowd/autoscale.js/README.md

 CSS scaling is a mess.
 This script gives you the ability to add an`autoscale` attribute to an HTML tag to drive automatic scaling of HTML components.

-Here's example HTML of how to use it:
+Here's [an example of the autoscaling in effect](https://htmlpreview.github.io/?https://github.com/HyperCrowd/autoscale.js/blob/main/index.html) and here is the code for it:

 ```html
 <body>